 Another method is pay-per-view.
 This monetization method is common these days and is often used in the online video industry for premium content.

-Professional broadcasters need content to be protected.
-Piracy costs the U.S. economy more than $20 billion per year, and you don’t want to be part of that statistic.
-Look for a robust suite of security features to ensure private content remains private.
-This could include:
+Professional broadcasters need to protect their content, especially since piracy costs the U.S. economy more than $20 billion per year, and you don’t want to be part of that statistic.
+Make sure your streaming solution offers a robust suite of security features to ensure private content remains private.

 - HTTPS delivery

 TV broadcasters can suck down a lot of bandwidth, which means that reducing per-gigabyte bandwidth costs is an important factor in keeping costs in check.